Type 2 diabetes isn’t like a broken leg. It’s not an injury that happens without any warning in a split second. Quite the opposite!

 Early insulin resistance is also known as prediabetes or borderline diabetes.
 Both terms are dangerous because they give the false impression of diabetes being a future threat instead of a very real problem in the present moment.
 Nearly 90 million Americans have early insulin resistance, all of whom are very likely to develop full-blown type 2 diabetes if they don’t seek proper treatment and make lifestyle adjustments.

-Early insulin resistance causes rising blood sugar levels close to or over 100 mg/dl, but not high enough to be formally considered type 2 diabetes.
+Early insulin resistance causes rising blood glucose levels close to or over 100 mg/dl, but not high enough to be formally considered type 2 diabetes.
 Prediabetes is the ultimate warning sign that you need to change your habits.
 Though this stage of diabetes doesn’t always present symptoms, some common signs include the following:

 - Increased thirst